 Tiffany R. Kuehner is Chair of Hope for Haiti.
 At 15 years old, Tiffany’s first trip to Haiti started a passion for the same country to which her grandmother has dedicated her life.
 Graduating from Georgetown University in Women’s Studies with a specific focus on International Development, Tiffany has spent her time tackling poverty and gender issues in the U.S., China, Thailand, Tanzania, Uganda, and Haiti.
 Tiffany is a graduate of Leadership Collier Class of 2013 and a member of the Young President’s Organization.
 In her spare time, Tiffany enjoys photography, travel, dancing, and celebrating life with family and friends.
-She and her husband, Mike Stewart, have a beautiful daughter and share their time in Stamford, Connecticut, Naples, Florida, and Les Cayes, Haiti.
+She and her husband, Mike Stewart, have two beautiful daughters and share their time in Stamford, Connecticut, Naples, Florida, and Les Cayes, Haiti.

 Rosemarie "Dee Dee" Nye